lilek108/SPDR-Gold-Shares-GLD-Risk-Performance-Analysis-2019-2025/README.md

 <br>

 **4. Correlations Overview and Diversification Attractiveness**

+*"GLD shows low correlation with major market assets, reinforcing its role as an effective portfolio diversifier."*

 The correlation matrix for GLD, TNX, GSPC, and DXY indicates that GLD returns exhibit **no strong correlation** with the returns of the other assets.
 The strongest observed relationship is a **moderate negative correlation** with **DXY** (–0.35).
 GLD also shows a **weak negative correlation** with **TNX** (–0.26) and an **essentially insignificant positive correlation** with **GSPC** (0.11).
 Overall, the limited correlation between GLD and the selected assets underscores its **attractiveness as a diversifying component** within a portfolio.